irek02/video-editor/docs/prompt.md

   human_intervention_points: []
 ```

+**CRITICAL TIMESTAMP FORMAT REQUIREMENT:**

+- ALL timestamps MUST use the exact format HH:MM:SS with leading zeros
+- For videos under 1 hour, always use 00:MM:SS format (e.g., '00:15:30', NOT '15:30:00')
+- Examples: '00:05:07', '00:31:59', '00:42:11'
+- NEVER use MM:SS:SS format as it will cause video processing errors

-**Fill in all sections with specific timestamps from the transcript.
-For each timestamp, use the format HH:MM:SS (e.g., '00:15:30').
+**Fill in all sections with specific timestamps from the transcript following the HH:MM:SS format above.
 Here's my timestamped transcript.

-Be specific with timestamps and provide clear reasoning for each editing decision.
+Be specific with timestamps and provide clear reasoning for each editing decision.**